masinde70/TheJourneyToDataScience/README.md

 - Functions
 ## Context Managers
   - Context manager represents code that runs before and after the with-stament's block
+  - Context managers are objects designed to work in with-statements
+  - The expression of a with-statement must evaluate to a context-manager
+  - Context managers have code that is run before and after with-blocks
+  - Context managers are particularly useful for resource management
+  - Files objects are a commonly used example of context-managers
+  - The context manager protocol involves two methods, __enter__() and __exit__() – __enter__() is called before the with-block
+  – The return value of __enter__() is bound to name in the optional as-clause of a with-statement

 ## Strings and representations
   - Python supports two strings representation
   - __reper__() and __str__()